-Turn off Traditional Auditing in Upgraded Oracle Databases
+Turn Off Traditional Auditing in Upgraded Oracle Databases

-Traditional auditing is deprecated in Oracle Database 21c, and is desupported in Oracle Database 23c.
+Traditional Auditing is desupported in Oracle Database 23c.
 Oracle recommends that you turn off traditional audit in your database and use only unified auditing.

 Unified Auditing and Traditional Auditing (mixed mode) has been the default auditing mode from Oracle Database 12c onward.
 Mixed mode auditing was offered to enable you to become familiar with Unified Auditing, and to transition from Traditional Auditing.
-With the deprecation of Traditional Auditing in Oracle Database 21c, Oracle recommends that you turn off traditional audit in your database and use only unified auditing..
-Refer to the procedure in Oracle Database Security Guide.
+With the deprecation of Traditional Auditing in Oracle Database 21c, and the desupport of Traditional Auditing in 23c, Oracle recommends that you transition to Unified Auditing.
+Oracle recommends that you turn off traditional audit in your database and use only unified auditing.

-- Understanding Auditing for Oracle Database Decide which audit policies you want to use in the upgraded database. - Turning Off Traditional Auditing and Using Unified Auditing for Oracle Database Use this procedure for multitenant container (CDB) databases to turn off traditional auditing, and to use unified auditing. - About Managing Earlier Audit Records After You Move to Unified Auditing Review, archive, and purge earlier audit trails in preparation for using the unified audit trail. - Moving From Pure Unified Auditing to Mixed-Mode Auditing Use this procedure to turn on traditional auditing in mixed-mode audit configuration. - Obtaining Documentation References if You Choose Not to Use Unified Auditing You can access documentation listed here to obtain configuration information about how to use non-unified auditing.
+- Understanding Auditing for Oracle Database Decide which audit policies you want to use in the upgraded database. - Turning Off Traditional Auditing and Using Unified Auditing for Oracle Database Use this procedure for multitenant container (CDB) databases to turn off traditional auditing, and to use unified auditing.

+- About Managing Earlier Audit Records After You Move to Unified Auditing Review, archive, and purge earlier audit trails in preparation for using the unified audit trail. - Moving From Pure Unified Auditing to Mixed-Mode Auditing Use this procedure to turn on traditional auditing in mixed-mode audit configuration. - Obtaining Documentation References if You Choose Not to Use Unified Auditing You can access documentation listed here to obtain configuration information about how to use non-unified auditing.